martinvali/logto-hosted/README.md

 Logto[^info] is an Auth0 alternative designed for modern apps and SaaS products.
 It offers a seamless developer experience and is well-suited for individuals and growing companies.

+🧑‍💻 **To Build connectors on Linux system, does not support WSL** pnpm i && pnpm prepack pnpm connectors build

 🧑‍💻 **Comprehensive frontend-to-backend identity solution**

 - Enables OIDC-based authentication with Logto SDKs.